-Class sessions will begin and end promptly on time.
+Class sessions begin/end on time.
 Students should attend all class sessions and actively participate.
-Summer courses are intensive and missing even one class will put a student significantly behind in terms of knowledge.
+Missing even one class puts a student significantly behind in terms of knowledge.
 If an absence is anticipated, discuss this with the Instructor as soon as possible.
-Remember, no make-up examinations are offered.
-There are absolutely no exceptions.
+No make-up exams are offered, ever.

-Envision the following for class sessions: class will promptly begin at 12:30 pm, starting with an approximately 50 minute lecture, followed by a 5 minute break, then a 40 or so minute discussion/group work (sample problems, students ask questions, group work on practice problems, etc.), a 5 minute break, and finally a 60 minute lecture.
-Of course, this plan is not guaranteed and may fluctuate depending on the topic at hand and the pace of the class.
+Envision the following for lectures: class will promptly begin at 12:30 pm, starting with a \sim 50 minute lecture, followed by a 5 minute break, then a 30-40 minute discussion/group work (sample problems, students ask questions, group work on practice problems, etc.), a 5 minute break, and finally a \sim 60 minute lecture.
+This plan is not guaranteed because as we all know, sometimes things in life do not always go according to plan; the timing may fluctuate depending on topic or pace of the class.